Konstantin8105/Effective_Go_RU/README.md

 If you just want the default conversion, such as decimal for integers, you can use the catchall format ```%v``` (for &ldquo;value&rdquo;); the result is exactly what ```Print``` and ```Println``` would produce.
-Moreover, that format can print <em>any</em> value, even arrays, slices, structs, and maps.
+Moreover, that format can print *any* value, even arrays, slices, structs, and maps.
 Here is a print statement for the time zone map defined in the previous section.

 ```golang